Integrated municipal waste handling and electricity generation plant

 The EfW process starts with the conveyance of municipal waste to the waste bunker, which integrates a crushing facility.
 The crushed waste is transferred to a furnace to undergo the combustion process.

-The heat generated from the combustion process is then used to heat water in a boiler, the generated steam from which is further used to drive a turbine-generator to produce electricity.
+The heat generated from the combustion process is then used to heat water in a boiler, the generated steam from which is further used to drive a turbine-generator and produce electricity.

 The Peterborough EfW facility operates using the proprietary NextBAT technology developed by Babcock & Wilcox Vølund in collaboration with its subsidiary Götaverken Miljö.
 The technology provides a complete solution to convert waste into energy, complying with the European Best Available Techniques (BAT) Reference Document BREF requirements.